Johnny Remember Me

-"Johnny Remember Me" is a song which became a 1961 UK Singles Chart #1 hit single for John Leyton, backed by The Outlaws.
-It was producer Joe Meek's first #1 production.
-Recounting the haunting – real or imagined – of a young man by his dead lover, the song is one of the most noted of the 'death ditties' that populated the pop charts, on both sides of the Atlantic, in the early to mid-1960s.
-It is distinguished in particular by its eerie, echoing sound (a hallmark of Meek's production style) and by the ghostly, foreboding female wails that form its backing vocal, by Lissa Gray.
-The recording was arranged by Charles Blackwell.
+"Johnny Remember Me" is a song first performed by John Leyton in 1961, backed by the Outlaws.
+It became a 1961 UK singles chart #1.
+Recounting the haunting – real or imagined – of a young man by his dead lover, the song is one of the most noted of the 'death ditties' that populated the pop charts in the early to mid-1960s.
+It is distinguished in particular by its eerie, echoing sound (a hallmark of its producer Joe Meek's production style) and by the ghostly, foreboding female wails that form its backing vocal, by Lissa Gray.
 Despite the line, "the girl I loved who died a year ago" being changed to the more vague "the girl I loved and lost a year ago", the song was banned by the BBC, along with many other 'death discs', which were popular at the time.

 Creation and success

 The song was written and composed by Geoff Goddard who awoke inspired and sang it straight into the tape recorder which he kept by his bedside.
+It was arranged by Charles Blackwell and produced by Joe Meek.

 At the time of the recording, John Leyton played a rock star called "Johnny Saint-Cyr" in the TV series Harpers West One.
 In an episode of the show Saint-Cyr performs the song, surrounded by adoring female fans.
 The television exposure caused the song to become instantly well known.
 After it was released, it rapidly rose to the number one spot.